-Outdoor Guitars and Guitaleles use nylon strings custom made by D’Addario in Farmingdale, New York.
+Outdoor Guitars use nylon strings custom made by D’Addario in Farmingdale, New York.
 Nylon was developed by DuPont during World War II, and D’Addario was sent samples by Dupont in 1947.
 They immediately began experimenting with this new material, consulting with many of its regular customers in developing the strings.

 Horn Shaped String Slots:

 Our instruments are injection molded from composite polycarbonate, which allows us to create complex and precise features that can’t be made by hand.
 One of those features are horn shaped string slots, which are used on the nut of our Ukuleles, Banjoleles, and Guitars.
 We also use horn shaped holes on our floating Banjolele bridge.

 Stringed instruments use a nut made from a hard material like bone or other synthetic materials that are attached to a wooden neck between the fingerboard and headstock.
 Slots are filed into the nut, determining the string spacing and height from the fingerboard.

 String slots are typically filed by hand or with a jig.
 It can take years of experience to get the slots filed to the correct depth and angle.
 The slot should be angled downward and pointing toward their corresponding tuning machine and string post.